RobotLeopard86/CacaoEngine/docs/manual/building.md

 Similarly, you may not need Pipewire packages or ALSA packages if not targeting those audio subsystems, though it is recommended to always include them for best compatibility.

 ## Compiler Support
 Cacao Engine is primarily built and tested using [Clang](https://clang.llvm.org) with the [LLD linker](https://lld.llvm.org).
 While it should compile using GCC or MSVC or alternate linkers, no compatibility guarantees are assured.
-Cacao Engine is currently confirmed to build correctly on Windows, macOS, and Fedora Linux using Clang and LLD.
+Cacao Engine is currently confirmed to build correctly on Windows, macOS, Fedora, and Arch Linux using Clang and LLD.
 More compatibility tests will be conducted prior to release.

 ## Build
 In the root Cacao Engine directory, run the following command to configure the build: